MegApril/dv-physical-and-nonphysical-injuries/README.md

 ## Updates
 - R scripts will be changed to .rmd for ease or running chunks of code
 ## Background
-In local news, domestic violence cases and community responses is a major area of discussion.
+In local news, domestic violence cases as well as the community responses are major area's of discussion.
+With October passing, nationally recogonized as domestic violence awareness month, it felt like a worthy project to finish and share.

 Across counties in Colorado, a minority of domestic violence cases report major physical injuries.
 The majority are categorized as 'None' or 'Apparent Minor Injury.'
 This project investigates whether these patterns differ across urban and rural counties and what this may suggest about how these crimes are changing over time.

 For feedback, suggestions, or any other communication you can reach me with the information [here](#Contact-Info).

 ---